-A sample Printer Status Report is shown on the next page.
-The settings in this example are the factory-set defaults.
-Since the Setup menu is updated from time to time, your report may include additional parameters and be numbered differently.
-Each parameter and setting is described later in this section.
+A sample Printer Status Report and extended Printer Status Report are shown on the next pages.
+The settings in these examples are the factory-set defaults for the ACCEL-6310.
+The factory-set defaults for other models vary slightly.
+On the sample extended Printer Status Report, notice that only the settings in the user save areas that differ from the current setting are printed on the report.
+This allows the report to print faster than if every duplicate setting was printed.
+Since the Setup menu is updated from time-to-time, your report may include additional parameters and be numbered differently.
+Each parameter and setting is described later in this section